tamberg/pi-cam/README.md

 ## Browse pictures
 On your computer

-> Note: Your computer has to be in the same Wi-Fi network
+> Note: Your computer has to be in the same Wi-Fi network.

 - Open http://raspberrypi.local:8080/
 - Press F5 or refresh the page